 So if you’re ready to take a step forward in your career as a conveyancer, it’s a good idea to think seriously about the type of environment you’d like to work in.
 There are different advantages at different firms, depending on their size, location and type of work they do, as well as the culture that is developed by the actual people who work there.
 The size of the firm you decide to work within can determine the culture and support that is offered.
 For example if you enjoy working in a fast-paced, corporate environment with a large team that will make the best use of your organisational skills, you may prefer to look into working at the top or mid tier law firms.
 Larger firms usually have more availability for support and training, where smaller firms can be more relaxed and personal, offering you more opportunity to be involved in wider responsibilities.

-As specialist legal recruiters, we know the Melbourne legal industry well and can provide you with the advice you need to make an informed decision about where to go next.
+As specialist legal recruiters, we know the Melbourne and Sydney legal industry well and can provide you with the advice you need to make an informed decision about where to go next.

 View our current roles available now, including conveyancing jobs, or contact us for further information regarding conveyancing recruitment!